Mack’s Bar Picture of the Week

 Chevy Skull Picture of the Week

-I began writing a post for this week’s picture, and I started to wonder how cow skulls (horns) and car hoods became a thing.
+I began writing a post for this week’s picture and wondered how cow skulls (horns) and car hoods became a thing.
 It seemed to originate in Texas.
-My earliest recollection of the meme was a red ’59 Caddy convertible with a longhorn hood ornament—or maybe that was JR’s car on Dallas.
-As a car guy, I never understood why you’d tacky up a perfectly good car with bovine parts.
-I guess it symbolized decadent wealth—that you had so much money; you could thumb your nose at decorum.
-A new money thing.
+My earliest recollection of the meme was a red ’59 Caddy convertible with a Longhorn hood ornament—or maybe that was JR’s car in Dallas.
+As a car guy, I never understood why you’d tacky up a perfect vehicle with bovine parts.
+I guess it symbolized decadent wealth—that you had so much money you could thumb your nose at decorum—a new money thing.

 Chevy Skull

-Chevy Skull – A cow skull decorates the hood of a 40’s era Chevy Truck and whispers tales of cattle ranching during the Second World War in Seligman.
+Chevy Skull – A cow skull decorates the hood of an era Chevy Truck and whispers tales of cattle ranching during the Second World War in Seligman.

-While I was photographing in Seligman, I saw this Chevy truck with a cow skull on the hood, I didn’t bat an eye and thought to myself, “This seems perfectly normal.”
+While photographing Seligman, I saw this Chevy truck with a cow skull on the hood; I didn’t bat an eye and thought, “This seems perfectly normal.”
 Now that I look at this week’s image, I don’t think the skull is even mounted—it’s just sitting there as decoration.
-It’s interesting that each object in the photograph would tell a story of their own, but combined; they conjure up an entirely different tale.
+Interestingly, each object in the photograph would tell its own story, but combined, they conjure up an entirely different tale.
 I imagine a narrative of round-ups, chuck wagons, miles of open range, and nights under the stars.
-I imagine a story about a rancher growing beef during the Second World War and how hard his life was.
+I guess it’s a story about a rancher growing beef during the Second World War and how hard his life was.

-Sometimes when I walk away from shooting an image like this, I have a hunch that it’s a good shot and I can’t wait to see it on paper.
+Sometimes, when I walk away from shooting an image like this, I have a hunch that it’s a good shot, and I can’t wait to see it on paper.
 This one, however, didn’t stand out in my memory.
 It wasn’t until I saw it on my computer screen that I considered it a keeper.
-For me, it’s not really about the skull as much as how the sunrise falls on the truck’s grill.
+It’s not about the skull but how the sunrise falls on the truck’s grill.
 The head balances the dark area in the composition.
 I named this image Chevy Skull.

-You can see a larger version of Chevy Skull on its Web Page by clicking here.
-I hope you enjoy viewing this week’s post and come back next week when we’ll show another featured image from Seligman and Route 66.
+Click here to see a larger version of Chevy Skull on its Web Page.
+I hope you enjoy viewing this week’s post and return next week when we show another featured image from Seligman and Route 66.

 Until next time — jw